AndrewMathas/WebQuiz/INSTALL.rst

  - makedoc        = bash shell script that automatically generates the many different components of the manual.
 There are various options; use makedoc -h to see a summary
- - examples       = directory of WebQuiz code snippets are are included in the manual
+ - examples       = directory of WebQuiz code snippets that are included in the manual
  - examples/makeimages = python script for generating the images used in the manual.
 Requires webkit2png and mogrify.
 As with makedoc, makeimages -h summaries the command-line options